SamanthaBooth81/clay_and_fire/README.md

 - MacBook Pro 13"

 I also used Google developer tools to check responsiveness across multiple other devices and screen sizes.
-# Validator Testing

-- The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
-No major errors were returned for the HTML segments.
-- The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
-- The JavaScript files were run through [JSHint](https://jshint.com/) and no errors were found apart from a few missing semi-colons which were added.
-- The code was validated using [PEP8](http://pep8online.com/).
-No errors were returned.
-- The finished project was also run through [Wave](https://wave.webaim.org/) to check for issues with contrast styling and HTML structure.

 # Bugs Found